jwvillain/quickPCR/README.md

 <details><summary>Expected output</summary>
 <p>
 For the normalizer gene, an "NA" value will appear for delta CT (dCT) and 2^-dCT across all samples.
 Additionally, this tool will only support up to 3 technical replicates (CT1, CT2, CT3) for analysis.
 If fewer than three replicates are used, an "NA" value will be placed in that cell of the dataframe as shown below.

+Non-numeric values, which usually result from lowly expressed genes where the instrument labels those wells "undetermined," are replaced with a numeric value of 40.
+This replacement value can be adjusted by specifying "undetermined_num = X" when running quickProcess().
+X is the numeric values you want to replace non-numeric values with (for example, can set to 50).

 ``` r
 head(processedData)